vishvAsa/notes/military/battle-tactics.md

 title = "Battle tactics"
 +++

-## Joint use
+## Coordination
-Modern warfare is about combined arms.
+- Modern warfare is about combined arms.
 Tanks, infantry, helicopters, artillery, etc. are all vulnerable if employed by themselves.
 Using them together is how you mitigate their vulnerabilities.

-## Coordination
 - Artillery strikes on fortified positions aren't that effective unless there is an advancing ground element.

 ### Full regiments